PUREing a Golf Shaft

 Every golf shaft to varying degrees has irregularities in straightness, roundness, and stiffness that are inherent in the manufacturing process.
 It is a fact that certain shaft companies tend to have less of a spine than others.
-These structural inconsistencies affect a shaft’s performance, depending on how the shaft is aligned in the club head, as the irregularities cause problems when the shaft twists and bends during the swing.
-Golf shaft “puring” is a process, which is one of several mechanical approaches to minimizing the inconsistencies.
-The result is that players of all skill levels will hit a bit ball longer, straighter, and more consistently.
+These structural inconsistencies affect a shaft’s performance, depending on how the shaft is aligned in the club head.
+Irregularities cause problems when the shaft twists and bends during the swing.
+The system of “PUREing” works to minimize those irregularities and improves shot dispersion.
+Golf shaft PUREing is a technical process, which is one of several mechanical approaches to improving shaft performance.

 So why don’t the manufacturers pure their shafts at the factory?

-Golf equipment OEM’s do admit that puring works, but it is a process that takes extra time and effort, which would cut into profit margins.
-There is no short cut in this process; they would have to use additional equipment and labor.
+Golf equipment OEM’s do admit that PUREing works, but it is a process that takes extra time and effort.
+The extra time and labor hours would cut into profit margins.
+There is no short cut in this process.
 The process would greatly slow down production and for the OEM’s it is all about mass production – not quality.
 All clubs have a bottom line budget and this would increase costs significantly.

 If you were to test a club on a launch monitor and then have it pured, when tested back on the monitor, you would see more consistent numbers from shot to shot.
 In reality, it is about consistency and feel – not distance.
-If you want your shafts to perform the same way nearly each and every swing, among all the clubs – consider having it done.
+If you want your shafts to perform more accurately and consistently, consider having it done.

 You may also want to check out MOI Speedmatching and Frequency matching.
 We do both of the also at Better Golf Shot.